hannorein/rebound/docs/addingparticles.md

     See [the discussion on orbital elements](orbitalelements.md) for more details.

     !!!
 Note
-        In most cases you can simply use the convience function described below.
+        In most cases you can simply use the convenience function described below.
         This way you don't have to create a particle object just to add it to the simulation.

 ## Convenience functions